-A person who wakes up with baggy or droopy eyelids, even after a good night’s sleep, and to whom comments are made about how tired he or she looks, is a prime candidate for Blepharoplasty or Eyelid Surgery.
+A person who wakes up with baggy or droopy eyelids, even after a good night’s sleep, and to whom comments are made about how tired he or she looks, is a prime candidate for Blepharoplasty or Eyelid Surgery in New York.
 This procedure, in which fat pockets and excess skin are removed, can be performed under local anesthesia.
 Incisions are made within the natural contours of the eye.
 The scars usually fade within a few weeks.
 After this surgery, for women, make-up application is easier with much better results.
 For both men and women, the result will be that they appear to have a much brighter, more alert and more refreshed appearance.

 When expectations are realistic, cosmetic surgery can be a most gratifying experience.